Tinkerforge/doc/source/Software/API_Bindings.rst

 ============

-API bindings establish a TCP connection to the :ref:`Brick Deamon <brickd>`.
-Each method call creates a TCP package which is send over the Brick Deamon to the Brick.
+API bindings establish a TCP connection to the :ref:`Brick Daemon <brickd>`.
+Each method call creates a TCP package which is send over the Brick Daemon to the Brick.
 Incoming TCP packages are routed back to the calling method.

 See also our :ref:`tutorial` for more information how everything works